photoprism/photoprism-docs/docs/developer-guide/translations.md

 # Translations

 PhotoPrism uses [gettext](https://en.wikipedia.org/wiki/Gettext) for localizing frontend and backend.
-It's around since the 90s and probably the most widely adopted standard for translating user interfaces.
+It's one most widely adopted standards for translating user interfaces.

-A human readable, English string like `File not found` is used as message id for finding a matching translation string, and used as default whenever there is no translation for the current locale.
+Human readable messages like `File not found` are used as ids for finding matching translations, and used as defaults whenever there is no translation for the current locale.

-Messages may optionally contain placeholders for dynamically inserted numbers or names, e.g. `Found %{n} files`.
+They may optionally contain placeholders for numbers or names: `Found %{n} files`

 We strongly recommend [Poedit](https://poedit.net/download) for creating and updating translations.
 Download is free for Mac, Windows and Linux.